iakashpatel/iakashpatel/README.md

 ### Hi there, I'm Akash 👋

 ## I'm a Developer, Digital Media Marketer and Avid Reader!
-- 🔭 I’m currently working on a silicon valley Startups!
+- 🔭 I’m currently working with few silicon valley Startups!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything I come across 🤣
 - 👯 I’m looking to collaborate with startups and Small/Mid scale businesses.
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to Code and Learn Businesses.
+- ⚡ Fun fact: I love to Code and Learn Business processes.

 ### Connect with me: